Lu-Feng/SelaVPR/README.md

 This is the official repository for the ICLR 2024 paper "[Towards Seamless Adaptation of Pre-trained Models for Visual Place Recognition](https://arxiv.org/pdf/2402.14505.pdf)".

+The usage of this repo is similar to the [Visual Geo-localization Benchmark](https://github.com/gmberton/deep-visual-geo-localization-benchmark).
+You can refer to it to prepare datasets.

 ## Train

 ## Test